 If you want to share individual assignment/assessment grades with US students, you need to enable that in grade book under Display Options > Access > Students AND you need to enable Publish in each assignment when you create it (or edit it later).
 Students will only be able to see their own grades not those of peers.
 By default, students can not see grades unless you enable this.
 Principals and chairs suggest and request that you do not show cumulative grades so only enable "Show assignment grades" and "Show assignment comments" under grade book Display Options.

-How to access assignment grades for dropped courses
+How to do I access assignment grades for a student who dropped my course?

 This is useful if a student is moved between sections after assignment grades were recorded since you can no longer see students in a gradebook after they are withdrawn from a section.